facebook/react-native-website/website/versioned_docs/version-0.65/_integration-with-exisiting-apps-swift.md

 > If you are getting module resolution issues when running your application please see [this GitHub issue](https://github.com/facebook/react-native/issues/4968) for information and possible resolution.
 [This comment](https://github.com/facebook/react-native/issues/4968#issuecomment-220941717) seemed to be the latest possible resolution.

-### See the Code

-You can examine the code that added the React Native screen to our sample app on [GitHub](https://github.com/JoelMarcey/swift-2048/commit/13272a31ee6dd46dc68b1dcf4eaf16c1a10f5229).

 ### Now what?

 At this point you can continue developing your app as usual.
 Refer to our [debugging](debugging) and [deployment](running-on-device) docs to learn more about working with React Native.